Daiyamukō Station: Platforms

-Adjacent stations

 History

 The station opened on 2 January 1917 as Daiyamukō-Imaichi Station (大谷向今市駅).
 It was renamed Daiyamukō in 1919.
 The station was closed in November 1927, and reopened on 1 March 1931.
 It was destaffed from 1 September 1983.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Daiyamukō Station becoming "TN-51.

 The platforms received protection by the national government as a Registered Tangible Cultural Properties in 2017.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 161 passengers daily (boarding passengers only).